| July, 2005

 Carver, 'found poetry' drawn from lines written in articles culled from a West Midlands regional newspaper,

 a garden shed and a space probe that ended its twenty year mission by crashing into Saturn on 15 September 2017.
+The noun 'barista' denoting a bartender in a coffee shop has been in English usage since 1992 having been borrowed

 from Italian where it is said to have derived originally from the English noun 'bar'.
 It seems as if this particular